My Blog.

 semanage [-h]

-• show ports enabled for specific service
+• show ports enabled for specific service:

 semanage port -l | grep mysql

-• add/delete port for specific service
+• add/delete port for specific service:

 semanage port [-a][-d] -t mysqld_port_t -p tcp 3307

-• set file context for custom datadir
+• set file context for dir starting with string and its subdirs:

-semanage fcontext -a -t mysqld_db_t "/datadir(/.*)?"
+semanage fcontext -a -t mysqld_db_t "/datadir[^/]*(/.*)?"

 restorecon -Rv /datadir